 1) Attends school daily and arrives on time, ready for the day’s learning experience

-Our names are Elaine Ayala and Nellie Hernandez we have had the privilege to be associated with the P.S.
-94 community for the past 19 years, first as a parent, PTA volunteer, and now as a Parent Coordinators.
+Our names are Nellie Hernandez and Anna Ta we have had the privilege to be associated with the P.S.
+94 community for the past 19 years, first as a parent, PTA volunteer, and now as Parent Coordinators.

-As a member of the PS 94 community we are proud to say it has been and continues to be a pleasure to have the opportunity to work alongside with our administrators, teachers, parents and students.
+As a member of the PS 94 community we are proud to say it has been and will continue to be a pleasure to have the opportunity to work alongside with our administrators, teachers, parents and students.

 Together we make our school a successful place where our active parents alongside with our staff are key to strengthening our children’s education.

-Our role as a Parent Coordinator is to work closely with our colleagues to make sure that there’s communication and a positive connection between all involve in your child’s education.
+Our role as a Parent Coordinator is to work closely with our parents and colleagues to make sure that there’s communication and a positive connection between all involve in your child’s education.

-If you need any information or have concerns you can visit us in Main Office.
+If you need any information or have concerns you can visit us in the Main Office.

 No appointment needed.